acidanthera/MacHyperVSupport/Docs/HyperV-devices.md

 Provides virtual graphics framebuffer support.
 * Availability: Windows Server 2008 and later
 * GUID: `da0a7802-e377-4aac-8e77-0558eb1073f8`
-* Support status: Handled by HyperVGraphicsBridge
+* Support status: Handled by HyperVGraphics (requires HyperVFramebuffer for full functionality)

 ### Synthetic IDE controller
 [Provides](https://learn.microsoft.com/en-us/windows-server/administration/performance-tuning/role/hyper-v-server/storage-io-performance#ide) enhanced performance over the emulated IDE controller in a Gen1 guest.
 Virtual hard disks will appear on both the emulated controller and the synthetic controller, CD devices will appear only on the emulated controller.